-Not To Miss Stops On The Drive From Dublin To Galway
+What To Do On The Drive From Dublin To Galway

 Clonmacnoise, Shannonbridge, Tullamore!
 Have you heard about these places yet?
-I´m sure if you know just a little bit about Whisky, you might know Tullamore Dew!
-But did you know that it´s only a short drive from Dublin?
-It´s not only perfect for a day trip!
-But also when you plan an Ireland road trip and want to drive from Dublin to Galway, it´s worth to take this little detour and experience Tullamore, discover ancient high crosses in Clonmacnoise, or take a kayak tour on the river Shannon at Shannonbridge!
+I’m sure if you know just a bit of Whisky, you might know Tullamore Dew!
+But did you know that it’s only a short drive from Dublin?
+It’s not only perfect for a day trip!
+When you plan an Ireland road trip and want to drive from Dublin to Galway, it’s worth taking this slight detour and experiencing Tullamore, discovering ancient high crosses in Clonmacnoise, or taking a kayak tour on the river Shannon at Shannonbridge!

 Resources & Recommendations

 - FREEBIE – Download your free and printable copy of the travel guide to “Ireland’s Best Attractions.”

 - Momondo*– Find the best prices on flights